dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 return C
 ~~~

-## Sampling from the error distribution
+## Sampling from the Error Distribution

 The error distribution X used in FrodoKEM is a discrete, symmetric distribution on
 Z, centered at zero and with small support, which approximates a rounded continuous